cancerit/alleleCount/README.md

 # alleleCount

-The alleleCount package primarily exists to prevent code duplication between some other projects, specifically AscatNGS and Battenburg.
+The alleleCount package primarily exists to prevent code duplication between some other projects, specifically AscatNGS and Battenberg.

 | Master | Dev |
 |---|---|
 | [![Build Status](https://travis-ci.org/cancerit/alleleCount.svg?branch=master)](https://travis-ci.org/cancerit/alleleCount) | [![Build Status](https://travis-ci.org/cancerit/alleleCount.svg?branch=dev)](https://travis-ci.org/cancerit/alleleCount) |

-The project contains 2 equivalent implementations of allele counting code in perl and C for BAM/CRAM processing.
+The project previously contained 2 equivalent implementations of allele counting code in perl and C for BAM/CRAM processing.
+The perl code now wraps the C implementation in order to preserve the ability to use alleleCounter for those still using the perl implementation whilst using the speed of the C implementation with the added benefit of alleleCounter no longer requiring samtools or Bio::DB::HTS.

 ## Loci File